 Anyone, regardless of income, is eligible to convert his or her Traditional IRA into a Roth IRA.
-To do so, log into your account and click on your name at the top right hand corner of your Summary page and then "Settings".
-Select the "Accounts" sub-header.
-To the far right of your Traditional IRA account, click the ellipsis button (...) and select "Convert IRA to Roth" and follow the prompts..
+To do so, log into Betterment and select "Settings" from the menu and then "Accounts."
+To the far right of your Traditional IRA account, click the ellipsis button (...) and select "Convert IRA to Roth" and follow the prompts.

 Important things to note:

-- If you would like to complete a conversion for the 2017 tax year, the IRS requires that the conversion completes by December 31, 2017.
-Please note, if the last day of the year falls on a weekend, the conversion needs to be completed during market hours on the last business day of the year.
+- If you would like to complete a conversion for the 2018 tax year, the IRS requires that the conversion completes by December 31, 2018.
+Please reference the Betterment Tax Calendar for more specific tax-related deadlines.

 - Betterment does not withhold taxes for you, because it reduces the amount of money that can grow tax-free in your Roth IRA.

 - Generally, any funds you convert from Traditional to Roth which were previously deducted will be subject to income tax.
 Since Betterment cannot provide specific tax advice, we recommend you consult a tax advisor and the IRS Publication 590.